 If you plan to go directly to Capri on arrival at Rome's Fiumicino Airport, take the Leonardo Express shuttle train to the Roma Termini station and transfer to a train for Naples.
 Plan a minimum of three hours from arrival time in Rome to Capri if you arrive early in the day and make all the connections.
 If your flight arrives in the late afternoon, plan to stay over in Rome or Naples.

 Ferries leave from two different piers in Naples.
-High-speed ferries, which take about 40 minutes, depart from Molo Beverello in Piazza Municipio; regular ferries and slow ferries (50 minutes and 80 minutes respectively) leave from Calata di Massa, farther east along the waterfront.
+High-speed ferries, which take about 40 minutes to get to Capri, depart from Molo Beverello in Piazza Municipio; regular ferries and slow ferries (50 minutes and 80 minutes respectively) leave from Calata di Massa, farther east along the waterfront.
 As you might expect, high-speed ferries are the most expensive, slow ferries the least.
 Between the various types of boat, ferry schedules offer frequent and continuous service throughout the day.

 You can reach both ports by Alibus, which stops in Piazza Garibaldi outside the station (buy tickets on the bus).
 Ask the driver to stop on Via Marina for Calata Porta di Massa; if you miss the stop, ride on to Piazza Municipio, the stop for Molo Beverello, and take the free shuttle bus between the two ports.

 2. From Rome to Capri on a Tour

 A convenient way to see the island and its attractions without having to make all the connections and arrangements yourself is on an organized Capri Day Trip from Rome.
 The 13-hour tour is led by an expert local guide and includes travel to Naples by comfortable coach.
 From Naples you'll take a 45-minute ride to Capri on a hydrofoil and then catch a bus to Anacapri, Capri's beautiful mountaintop village of Anacapri.

+3. From Rome to Capri by Car and Boat